2007 San Francisco 49ers season: Week 16: vs. Tampa Bay Buccaneers

 Rolling with the momentum from the previous week's upset, the 49ers took on the playoff-bound Buccaneers as their final home game of the season, and of perennial pro-bowler Bryant Young's career.

-With the Buccaneers clinching their division in Week 15, and no improvement in their seed in sight, they treated it as a glorified exhibition game by resting the majority of their starters after the first few drives.
-Although it wasn't an important game in the standings for either team, the 49ers had their pride – and maybe their head coach Mike Nolan's job – on the line, and the Bucs wanted to make sure that their momentum and edge kept up as they entered the playoffs.

 The game came down to a matter of inches, as the Buccaneers final touchdown with 80 seconds remaining led to a failed 2-point attempt at a tying score; receiver Michael Clayton caught the pass in the back of the end zone but half of his foot came down out of bounds.